Who Is Cach LLC?

 Who is Cach LLC and why are they suing me?

 It’s not surprising that you have never heard of Cach LLC, in fact you are probably reading this article because you have no idea who they are or why they have filed a lawsuit against you.
 Cach LLC is one of the largest debt buyers in the United States.
 This company buys debts for pennies on the dollar from legitimate banks such as Capital One, Bank of America or Chase who have determined that it will cost them more money to try and collect on the debt themselves rather than sell your debt to a third party debt collector such as Cach LLC.
-Once Cach LLC has purchased a debt they may hire a third party debt collection company to send out collection letters or call consumers or they may hire a debt collection law firm such as Suttell Hammer & White or Mandarich Law Group to file a lawsuit against you in an attempt to collect on a debt.
+Once Cach LLC has purchased a debt they may hire a third party debt collection company to send out collection letters or call consumers or they may hire a debt collection law firm such as Suttell & Hammer or Mandarich Law Group to file a lawsuit against you in an attempt to collect on a debt.
 Unfortunately for Cach LLC and many other third party debt buyers, the information that they purchase from major banks only includes a spreadsheet of information with consumers information.
 It is very possible that Cach LLC cannot produce original contracts signed or any proof that you actually owe on a debt.
 Further, if Cach LLC shows up on your credit report it is likely that they will not be able to validate that you owe a debt in accordance with the Fair Credit Reporting Act and therefore any negative reporting must be removed from your credit upon a request for validation.

-In reality Cach LLC is simply a shell corporation located in Denver, Colorado owned by Square Two Financial whose headquarters is also in, Denver, Colorado and their phone number is (877) 304-0146.
+In reality Cach LLC is simply a shell corporation located in Denver, Colorado owned by Square Two Financial whose headquarters is also in, Denver, Colorado.
 Square Two Financial is one of the largest delinquent debt purchases in the United States.
 In 2013 alone, the company grossed over $100,000,000 in profits.
 Unfortunately, Two Square Financial is not the top of the pyramid.
 According to information filed with the Securities Exchange Commission, Square Two Financial is owned by CA Holding, Inc. and K.R.G.
 Capital Management, L.P. owns the majority interest in CA Holding, Inc. So as you can see, it is complicated and the company most likely goes through all of this trouble in order to protect the true owners of the company from liability due to violating the Fair Credit Reporting Act or the Fair Debt Collection Practices Act.
 (Also in the process of writing this article I Discovered the Mandarich website is eerily similar to the Square Two Financial website) Coincidence?
 I don’t think so as Mandarich’s only purpose is to collect on behalf of Square Two Financial as indicated on their website.

 Now that you know who Cach LLC is, the next step is to figure out how you can deal with them.
 Your first contact with this company will likely be through a letter that you receive in the mail from a third party debt collector or debt collection law firm indicating that they represent Cach LLC who has purchased your debt and that you should contact them to make a payment on a debt that they are collecting for.
 If you don’t take any action then at some point it is likely you will receive or be served with a Summons and Complaint.
 These are legal documents that indicate that a lawsuit has been filed against you and you will have 20 days to respond from the date of service to avoid having a default judgment being entered against you.
 It is likely that your case will have been filed in the county in which you live in either the superior or district court.
 Also be on the look out for any case filed against you without a case number.
 If your case does not have a case number, you still must respond to the complaint to avoid a default judgment being entered against you.
 However if there is no case number you have a better chance of the law firm not pursuing the collection in the near future since they have to incur more fee’s in which to actually file your case at the court house.
 If anything at least filing an answer will buy you some time.